vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/mvc/README.md

 Default view rendering engine is set to `DefaultStaticHTMLViewEngine` which only loads and renders static HTML and is available out-of-the box.
 Use this if you do not need any dynamic rendering features.

 ## Adding view rendering engine
 To use custom view rendering engine you must add Rudimentary extension to your project's `pom.xml`.
 For now, there is only [Pebble](https://pebbletemplates.io/) extension.
+Also, only one `ViewEngine` should be registered per project.
 ```xml
 <dependency>
   <groupId>hr.yeti.rudimentary.exts</groupId>